-The Supreme Court has asked the central government to respond to a writ petition filed by five members of the LGBT+ community challenging Section 377 of the Indian Penal Code.
-The petition will now be referred to a Constitution Bench, The Times of India reported.
-The court will be revisiting its 2013 judgment which said that the law does not violate the Constitution.
+The Supreme Court delivers the final verdict on the validity of Section 377 of the Indian Penal Code which criminalises same-sex marriage and homosexuality today.
+The Supreme Court had asked the central government to respond to a writ petition filed by five members of the LGBT+ community challenging Section 377 of the Indian Penal Code.
+The petition was referred to a Constitution Bench, The Times of India reported.
+The court has revisited its 2013 judgment which said that the law does not violate the Constitution.

 “A section of people or individuals who exercise their choice should never remain in a state of fear.
 Choice can’t be allowed to cross boundaries of law but confines of law can’t trample or curtail the inherent right embedded in an individual under Art 21 of Constitution,” the three-judge bench headed by the Chief Justice of India said.